Chongqing: Municipality status

 On 14 March 1997, the Eighth National People's Congress decided to merge the sub-provincial city with adjacent Fuling, Wanxian, and Qianjiang prefectures that it had governed on behalf of the province since September 1996, and grant it independence from Sichuan.
 The resulting single entity became Chongqing Municipality, containing 30,020,000 people in forty-three former counties without intermediate political levels.
 The municipality became the spearhead of China's effort to develop its western regions and to coordinate the resettlement of residents from the reservoir areas of the Three Gorges Dam project.
 Its first official ceremony took place on 18 June 1997.

 On 8 February 2010, Chongqing became one of the nine National Central Cities, along with Beijing, Tianjin, Shanghai, Guangzhou, Chengdu, Wuhan, Xi'an, and Zhengzhou.
-According to Zhou Liqun, a consultant for National Development and Reform Commission of China, Chongqing's status as a National Central City would encourage the development of Western China.
+According to Zhou Liqun, a consultant for the National Development and Reform Commission of China, Chongqing's status as a National Central City would encourage the development of Western China.
 Chongqing, which is located in central-western China, would complement the other National Central Cities, all of which are located along China's eastern coastline.
 The same year on 18 June, the Liangjiang New Area was established in Chongqing, which was the third state-level new area at the time of its establishment.